Gadget89/gizmo4-app/content/posts/post-11.md

 title: Yellow Van
 status: Published
 date: '2018-05-25'
+gist: The go to hippie auto.
+buttonText: Let's roll
 featuredImage: 'https://ucarecdn.com/a7f36998-7a41-4a63-b0b1-91ef46cd638b/'
 excerpt: >-
   This is placeholder text that our web designers put here to make sure words